-Earnings and Household Income.
-While Indicator A.8 uses measures similar to those of Indicator A.7: What Are the Earnings for Artists and Other Cultural Workers?, it shows only information about young adults aged 18-29 employed in artist occupations and all occupations.
+earnings and household income.
+While Indicator A.8 uses measures similar to those of Indicator A.7: What Are the Earnings for Artists and Other Cultural Workers?, it shows information only about young adults aged 18-29.
 This focused analysis aims to examine labor market outcomes of individuals who have recently left education and entered the labor force.
-Future editions of this indicator will explore employment and earnings of young adults in other cultural worker occupations.
+Future editions of this indicator will also explore employment and earnings of young adults in other cultural worker occupations.